 Conclusion and Discount Code!

 And there you have my toucanBox review!
-We have had so much doing these activities, especially as the weather has been completely hit and miss the last few weeks.
+We have had so much doing these activities, especially as the weather has been completely hit and miss the last few weeks and we haven’t been able to get in the garden.
 I love the fact that everything you need is included and I don’t have to go on the hunt for products that, let’s face it, I probably don’t have!
 You can tell that all of the activities have been well thought out, with kids in mind.

 And if I haven’t convinced you already to sign up, then here is a special gift for you from the lovely people at toucanBox – 50% off of your first box!
 Just make sure that you use the code: procrastinating50 when you sign up.
 You can sign up here.